elastisys/compliantkubernetes/docs/operator-manual/capacity-management.md

 Before doing this, get in touch with Application Developers to ensure they don't have Kubernetes scheduling constraints that would cause issues on the consolidated environment.

 If you are about to double the number of Nodes, get in touch with Application Developers to ensure their application is not misbehaving, before upscaling.

-### Optimization

-If the cluster has at least 5 Nodes, consider reducing the watermark to 80% to reduce extra capacity.

 ## Downscaling